-"Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age.”
+Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+And surely I am with you always, to the very end of the age.”

-Arabic Baptist Church is the first Arabic language speaking Baptist church in San Antonio.
+• Arabic Baptist Church is the first Arabic language speaking Baptist church in San Antonio.
 Our Village family provides facilities, resources and support to help this new congregation reach Arabic-speaking and Muslim communities in San Antonio.

 Pastor Raed Safadi leads a growing congregation of people hungry to learn about the Lord.

-To hear Pastor Raed's sermons online, please visit the Arabic Baptist Church facebook page by clicking the ink below.
+To hear Pastor Raed's sermons online, please visit the Arabic Baptist Church Facebook page by clicking the ink below.

-Every week our Village family collects dried rice and beans, canned goods, and adult sanitary products to provide for impoverished believers near the Texas/Mexico border.
+• Every week our Village family collects dried rice and beans, canned goods, and adult sanitary products to provide for impoverished believers near the Texas/Mexico border.
 Our volunteers deliver these donated items to our missionary frineds in Eagle Pass who take the much-needed supplies across the border into Mexico.

 Through this effort, Village has donated nearly 10,000 pounds of food for hungry families who are struggling to make ends meet.
 These donations help provide our missionary friends opportunities to share the gospel with families and entire villages in Mexico.